Expungement Lawyers in Carmel, IN

 - Unlike the previous matters, if your expungement application is granted, your record will remain available to the public and on your criminal history report, but it will be marked as “expunged”

-To be eligible, the following must apply (in most cases):
+To be eligible for expungement, the following must apply (in most cases):